AudriusButkevicius/RemoteHands/README.md

 Depending on your development environment, you might be able to build the project using a simple `dotnet build` if the SDKs are available.

-The project has also been tested to build using Rider and Rider for Unreal Engine.
+The project has also been tested to build using Rider and Rider for Unreal Engine (which has C++ support).

 ## Inspiration